codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/android.md

 toc: true
 ---

-Android applications are using Java/Gradle for their build system.
-Because Codefresh already supports [Gradle]({{site.baseurl}}/docs/learn-by-example/java/gradle/) it is also very easy to build Android projects.
+Android applications use Java/Gradle for their build system.
+Because Codefresh already supports [Gradle]({{site.baseurl}}/docs/example-catalog/ci-examples/gradle/), it is also very easy to build Android projects.

 Any Gradle command can run inside a Docker image that contains the Android SDK.
-As an example, we will use a [Nextcloud](https://hub.docker.com/r/nextcloudci/android) image from Dockerhub.
+As an example, we will use a [Nextcloud](https://hub.docker.com/r/nextcloudci/android){:target="\_blank"} image from Dockerhub.

 ## The example project

-You can see the example project at [https://github.com/codefresh-contrib/android-sample-app](https://github.com/codefresh-contrib/android-sample-app).
+You can see the example project at [https://github.com/codefresh-contrib/android-sample-app](https://github.com/codefresh-contrib/android-sample-app){:target="\_blank"}.
 The repository contains a Hello World Android project with the following tasks:

 * `./gradlew test` runs unit tests
 * `./gradlew build` builds the application